RayyanF24/Bank-Account-Application/README.md

 Seamlessly delete associated accounts when customers are removed, maintaining data integrity.

 With robust authentication measures and individualized file storage for customer data, this application prioritizes security while delivering a user-friendly banking experience.

+# To use
+download these files, then on ensure Java FX is installed.
+Once that is installed make a project and upload these files onto that and run